rombrew/gp/README.md

 * Spatial structure based rendering to look through a large datasets.
 * Multiple axes are supported by design.
 * Real-time plotting from multiple asynchronous sources.
-* Simple math operations like subtraction or polynomial fitting.
+* Math operations like subtraction or polynomial fitting.
 * Data sample tool to extract accurate numeric values.
 * Static (from file) and dynamic (from UI) configuration.
 * Export screen or data to the file (PNG, SVG, CSV).

-The main platforms are GNU/Linux and Windows.
-GP can be embedded to any third-party SDL2 based application.
+* In-RAM data compression by [LZ4](https://lz4.org).

 ## Screenshots